Mahurangi Magazine logo

 By its first centennial, all bets are off as to what the ever-deepening, mega-climate polycrisis will be being called, much less by the time its first millenniala 1000th anniversary or its celebration.
 First known, adjectival use recorded 1660 rolls round.
 Cimino, in 2024, has adopted Climate Polycrisis, fully cognisant of the possibility that, by the end of the decade, English dictionaries may well have anointed another term.
 The Hundred Years’ War, after all, took half a millennium to be consistently named.

-Although poly lacks the cracker impact of hyper, mega, super, and some other prefixes to be sure, influenced by Tooze, Cimino is convinced of the need to use some forceful term to describe:
+Although poly lacks the cracker-impact of hyper, mega, super, and some other prefixes to be sure, Cimino is nevertheless convinced of the need to use the term polycrisis, which Lawrence et al., 2022 define generically as:

 the causal entanglement of crises in multiple global systems in ways that significantly degrade humanity’s prospects.

 Currently, those saluting polycrisis, appear to be favouring either Polycrisis or Climate Polycrisis .
-Cimino is opting for the latter given climate’s multiplier effect on species biodiversity and sea-level rise, to mention just two hideously entangled crises.
+Cimino might have opted for the latter given climate’s multiplier effect on species extinctions and sea-level rise, to mention just two fiendishly entangled crises, but has considered climate as intrinsically too comfortable.
+Maybe, to be consistent with Great Mobilisation, and to reinforce the relationship between problem and solution, great is as good it gets, and Great Polycrisis would do a greater amount of work than the alternatives.

 Of the entangled crises, the overheating climate, comprehensively, is the greatest crisis visited by civilisation upon itself, guaranteeing suffering on scale not previously recorded by history.
 Only in the paleorecord, is there an analogue that comes anywhere close.
 Cimino determinedly rejects the recent fashion for demonising the fossil-fuel industry had nurtured civilisation in good faith for centuries.
 Granted it has, collectively, needlessly, recast itself as a villain, but so has much of the greenwashed renewables industry, without the excuse of scientific ignorance.
-When Cimino first began concertedly studying the greenhouse effect, there was every indication that the dictum,
+When Cimino first began concertedly studying the unfortunately named enhanced greenhousenot only is “greenhouse effect” not a particularly close analogy of the phenomenon, “enhanced” to describe a dire impact is decidedly unhelpful effect, there was every indication that a century-old dictum could be extended to:

-…would apply equally in the ‘war on carbon’.
-Demonising carbon and its suppliers, Cimino had always felt, was indulgent, undignified, and lazy.
+Demonising carbon and its suppliers, Cimino considered, was dishonest, undignified, and likely to prove disastrously counterproductive.
 Building a low- greenhouse-gas-emissions world was a monumental undertaking.
 It was also as urgent as it was essential.

 Return to top of page | End notes